benvaljean/benvaljean.github.io/_posts/2007-05-30-Registry_(Windows).markdown

                         select the down-arrows.
                     -   StartMenuScrollPrograms (\"yes\" or \"no\") Allow scrolling of programs in the start menu.
+                    -   EnableBalloonTips: (0 or 1) Set to 0 to disable
+                        balloon tips for example print notifications and the tour.
+                    -   TaskbarSizeMove: (0 = locked 1 = unlocked) If
+                        context menus on the start menu have been disabled than the start menu position can still be locked/unlocked with this key.
+                    -   TaskbarGlomming: (0 = not groups/Win2k style 1 =
+                        grouped) This key controls taskbar item
+                        grouping.
+                    -   NoTrayContextMenu: (0 = disabled 1 = enabled)
+                        This key controls context menus for the start menu.
                 -   CabinetState
                     -   \"Use Search Asst\": Set to \"no\" to enable the Win2k search interface, inculde the spaces in